UnionInternationalCheminsdeFer/OSDM/processes.md

   only build and retain offers that are *homogeneous* (as much as possible) in terms of flexibility and comfort.
-- Each offer request should create a new offer context with a dedicated `/trip-offers-collection` resource and dedicated subresources, since it is possible, and may even be required to patch offers with data that is specific to the booking dialog at hand in order to perform the booking.
+- Each offer request should create a new offer context with a dedicated `/trip-offers-collection` resource and dedicated sub-resources, since it is possible, and may even be required to patch offers with data that is specific to the booking dialog at hand in order to perform the booking.